 The shelter is still going through permitting.
 The Nov.
 21 meeting was one of the last steps as part of considering the permits.

-The site would be fenced off and not visible from the street, city community development director Julie Willie said in a June presentation to City Council.
+The site would be fenced off and not visible from the street, city community development director Julie Willie said in a June presentation to the City Council.

 More than one neighbor wondered how the women would be kept safe.